3MFConsortium/spec_production/3MF Production Extension.md

 The *modelresolution* element specify the intent of the model:

 * *fullres*: the model is a high resolution and it is intended for printing.
-It SHOULD be only one fullres model in the object.
+It MUST be only one "fullres" model in the object.
-* *lowres*: the model is low resolution, for example for visualization purposes, and not intended for printing.
-Printers SHOULD reject lowres models.
+* *lowres*: the model is low resolution, for example for visualization purposes.
-* *obfuscated*: the intent of the model is to provide a high resolution of the model by hiding some sensitive zones, for example, for privacy purposes.
-The model MIGHT still be printable.
-A printer SHOULD reject an obfuscated model unless specifically instructed.
+* *obfuscated*: the intent of the obfuscated model is to provide a modified version of the fullres model by hiding some condidentially sensitive zones.
+An "obfuscated" model MUST fully enclose the shape of the "fullres" version, for example, for packing purposes.

+A printer MUST reject models without a "fullres" representation available for printing.
+For example, if the model file is encrypted the printer MUST be able to decrypt it.

 The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model by the path.